History of Chișinău

 Chișinău has a recorded history that goes back to 1436.
 Since then, it has grown to become a significant political and cultural capital of South East Europe.
 In 1918 Chișinău became the capital of an independent state, the Moldavian Democratic Republic, and has been the capital of Moldova since 1991.

 Foundation of the town

 Măzărache Church on a 1996 stamp.

-Founded in 1436 as a monastery village, the city was part of the Moldavian Principality.
+First mentioned in 1436 as a monastery village, the city was part of the Moldavian Principality.
 Chișinău was mentioned for the first time in 1436, when Moldavian princes Ilie and Ştefan gave several villages with the common name Cheseni near the Akbash well to one feudal lord Oancea for his good service.
 That year, Stephen III of Moldavia signed the donation to his uncle Vlaicu, who became the owner of the village Chișinău near the well Albișoara.

 The second documentary attestation (this time about the village Chișinău) dates with the chronicles from 1466.
-Over the next centuries Chişinău's population steadily grows and at the beginning of the 19th century it had 7,000 inhabitants.
+Over the next centuries Chişinău's population steadily grew and at the beginning of the 19th century it had 7,000 inhabitants.